Insider Connections: Global Virtual Service

 For Insider Connections participants matched with an elderly client, we encourage a 1-hour call per week.
 For Insider Connections participants matched with a teen, we encourage two 30-minute calls per week.
 Scheduling is mutually decided between the volunteer and match.

-Insider Connections participants placed with Gabriel Project Mumbai (GPM) in India will teach a 1-hour lesson each Thursday from 8:00-9:00 am GMT, alongside 4 other volunteers.
-In addition, volunteers will be responsible for developing lesson plans for their classes in collaboration with teaching partners; this work can be done in online meetings or using collaborative tools such as shared Google docs.
+Insider Connections participants placed with the JCC in Mumbai, India will teach a 1-hour lesson on Sunday or Monday each week from 8:00-9:00 am ET.
+In addition, volunteers will be responsible for developing lesson plans for their classes in collaboration with JCC staff using a predetermined Hebrew curriculum that the class has been following.

 WHAT PLATFORM IS USED FOR THE VIRTUAL CONNECTIONS?